Undergraduate Admissions

 Subject Requirements Substitution for Students with Disabilities

 Applicants with disabilities are strongly encouraged to complete college preparatory course requirements if at all possible.
-If an applicant is judged unable to fulfill a specific course requirement because of his or her disability, alternate college preparatory courses may be substituted for specific subject requirements.
+If an applicant is determined to be unable to fulfill a specific admissions requirement because of disability, alternate college preparatory courses may be substituted for specific subject requirements.

-Students should be aware that course substitutions might limit later enrollment in certain majors, particularly those involving mathematics.
-For further information and substitution forms, please call the director of disabled student services at the nearest CSU university.
+Students should be aware that course substitutions might limit enrollment in certain majors, particularly those involving mathematics.
+For further information, contact the Office of Admissions at the nearest CSU campus.

 Provisional Admission